 Non-citizens with eligible immigration status must sign a declaration of status and verification consent form and provide their original immigration documents which the PHA will photocopy (front and back) and return to the family.
-The PHA verifies the status through the Systematic Alien Verification or Entitlements (SAVE) Program through the U.S. Citizenship and Immigration Services (USCIS) agency..
-If this primary verification fails to verify status, the PHA must request within ten days that the uSCIS conduct a manual search to ascertain immigration status.
+The PHA verifies the status through the Systematic Alien Verification or Entitlements (SAVE) Program through the U.S. Citizenship and Immigration Services (USCIS) agency.
+If this primary verification fails to verify status, within ten (10) days the PHA must request the USCIS conduct a manual search to ascertain immigration status.

 Ineligible family members who do not claim to be citizens or eligible immigrants must be listed on a statement of ineligible family members signed by the head of household or spouse.
-In cases where the ineligible family member is the head of household and no other adults are in the home, his or her signature will suffice.
+In cases where the ineligible family member is the head of household and no other adults are in the home, their signature will suffice.

-Non-citizen students on student visas are ineligible members even though they are in the country lawfully must provide their student visa but their status will not be verified and they do not sign a declaration Instead, they will be listed on the statement of ineligible household members.
+Non-citizen students on student visas are ineligible members even though they are in the country lawfully must provide their student visa.
+Furthermore, their status will not be verified and they do not sign a declaration.
+Instead, they will be listed on the statement of ineligible household members.